You want to apply Citizenship for adults

 • have failed to make maintenance payments.

 Debts to private companies or the like the handling of which has been handed over to the Swedish Enforcement Authority may also prevent you from being granted Swedish citizenship.
-Even if you have paid your debts, some time (usually around two years) must have passed before you can become a Swedish citizen.
+Even if you have paid your debts, some time (usually two years) must have passed before you can become a Swedish citizen.
 The reason for this is that you must show that you can remain debt-free.

 In some cases, the manner in which the debts arose may be important, for example if you have been subjected to financial violence in a close relationship.
 Learn more about financial violence and the support you can get if you are a victim of violence in a close relationship: